Here’s Looking At You Pork Chop

 Pork Chop Los Angeles

-All too often, pork chops are better in theory than in practice, with oversized slabs of overcooked pork that get to be a grind on my molars after just a few bites.
+All too often, pork chops are better in theory than in practice.
+Oversized slabs of overcooked pork can get to be a grind on my molars after just a few bites.
+Pork chops are frequently one-note (or worse), but that doesn’t have to be the case.
 Thankfully, Chef Jonathan Whitener takes more pride in sourcing (and cooking) pork chops at Here’s Looking At You, the eclectic Koreatown restaurant he runs with front of house partner Lien Ta.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.